 There are two places to start:

 - Affiliate marketing programs.
-Brands in all niches encourage customers to promote their products in exchange for commission.
-Popular programs include Shopify, Amazon Associates, and the eBay Partner Network.
+Brands across niches offer opportunities for creators to promote their products in exchange for commission.
+Popular programs include Shopify Affiliates and Amazon Associates.

 - Affiliate networks.
-Platforms like ShareASale, Rakuten, Awin, and CJ Affiliate allow marketers to generate custom links, track commission, and receive payouts from one dashboard.
+Platforms like ShareASale, Rakuten Advertising, Awin, and CJ Affiliate aggregate affiliate opportunities and allow marketers to generate custom links, track commission, and receive payouts from one dashboard.
 Note that many programs within a network have different commission rates.

 3. Build your influence

 - Be consistent.
-Help people know what to expect when they hit the Follow button for the first time.
-Consistently sharing new content also gives followers more opportunity to engage—a factor considered in Instagram’s algorithm.
+Help people know what to expect when they first hit the Follow button.
+Consistently sharing new content gives followers more opportunity to engage, a consideration within Instagram’s algorithm.

-- Share mostly non-promotional content.
+- Share non-promotional content.
 Keep your content—and recommendations—credible by posting mostly non-promotional content.
-We like the rule suggested by Marc Bromhall, founder of Beginner Surf Gear: “I adopt the one-in-20 principle, so only 5% of my posts are affiliate posts.
+Marc Bromhall, founder of Beginner Surf Gear, says, “I adopt the one-in-20 principle, so only 5% of my posts are affiliate posts.
 Any more than that and you run the risk of eroding trust and credibility with your audience.”

 - Pick a niche.
-The goal is to be known as a trustworthy source of information, news, or entertainment in the industry you sell affiliate products within.
-Take Jake Thomas, founder of Golden Hearts, for example.
-He promotes pet products for golden retrievers, so it makes sense that his Instagram page shares photos of cute dogs.
+The goal is to be known as a trustworthy source of information, news, or entertainment within the industry where you sell affiliate products.
+Being passionate about your niche helps build authenticity in the eyes of your audience.

-Seven tips to making more affiliate sales on Instagram
+6 tips for making more affiliate sales on Instagram

 - Create a discount code Story highlight